igdev0/react-redux-dapp-template/README.md

 # React-Redux-Hardhat Dapp Template

-A monorepo template for building decentralized applications (dapps) with a React frontend and Solidity smart contracts, powered by Yarn workspaces, Hardhat, and modern Web3 tools.
+A monorepo template for building decentralized applications (dapps) with React on the frontend, NestJS on the backend and Solidity smart contracts, powered by Yarn workspaces, Hardhat, and modern Web3 tools.

 ## Technologies